 My article with co-authors Dr. Stokes and Ms. Brito “Framing Onscreen Sexual Misconduct: #MeToo as a Cultural Place Card," is currently under review as a revise and resubmit.
 This article investigates how cultural intermediaries write about film and television content in the wake of #MeToo.
 We used a content analysis of news media coverage to assess how cultural intermediaries interpret and evaluate on-screen representations surrounding gender and sexual misconduct, supplemented with an analysis of films and television programs referenced in news stories.
 The findings show that #MeToo is used as a cultural place card for situating, evaluating, and framing film and television.
 We found that these frames align with three prominent values: feminism and EDI, creative freedom, and hegemonic gender.
 Our findings contribute to research on the impacts of #MeToo, the evolving relationship between popular culture and social change, and intermediaries’ role in shaping public perceptions.

-The third article from my dissertation research “Childless Cat Ladies and the Fertility Fault Line: A Decolonial Feminist Study of Childfree Women of Color on the Rise” is currently under review.
+The third article from my dissertation research “Childless Cat Ladies and the Fertility Fault Line: A Feminist Study of Childfree Women of Color on the Rise” is currently being revised for review.
 This article addresses how social, economic, and cultural contexts form the identities of childfree, never-married women of color and how racialized femininity shapes their decisions about motherhood.
 These women have removed the expectations of motherhood and a career, and they are not unhappy with their lives or choices.
 This article discusses the motherhood ideal and how women are divided by symbolic and social boundaries.
-I coined the concept of the fertility fault line to address how society often defines women by their ability or desire to have children and a family.
-The fertility fault line is a symbolic boundary that creates a defining line between women who have become mothers and those who have not.
 My qualitative examination focuses on how class, gender, race, sexuality, age, and marital status intersect to contribute to the marginalization of childfree women of color.
 I apply Decolonial Feminism to detail how heteronormative ideologies structure our feelings about motherhood.

 I am also revising a paper that examines the roles of single women characters in movies.
 Movies portray women who live a single life, outside the perimeters of the wife and mother paradigm, in ways that reveal social perceptions society has of these women.
 Film, as an extension of and an accompaniment to culture, continuously creates, defines, and redefines gender and accompanying gender norms and generational expectations.
 I performed a content analysis of the portrayal of single women in film with single women as main characters.
 The films span multiple decades and genres from a mock-documentary, femme-fatale thrillers, romantic comedies, female "buddy" films, and coming-of-age films.
 I included films with cultural diversity, representations of women of color, and more typical single-white female films.
 I used an inductive, narrative inquiry approach through a feminist lens to analyze themes from twenty films that have single women as main characters.
 I hope to have a revised version of this paper out for review in 2025.